Newfoundland and Labrador Child Benefit (NLCB) 2025-2026

 For more information on the NL Child Benefit, Early Childhood Supplement and other family-focused provincial programs, visit the Government of Newfoundland and Labrador website or contact the Canada Revenue Agency at 1-800-387-1193.
 Every child matters – make sure yours gets the resources they need to thrive.

-FAQs about Newfoundland and Labrador child benefit
+FAQs about the Newfoundland and Labrador child benefit

 What is the Newfoundland and Labrador child benefit?